-Queen Elizabeth II’s jewellery is a stunning way to take a trip down memory lane as she celebrates her 92nd birthday this April.
-Her Majesty has two birthdays – a real one and an official one.
-The official one is celebrated on the second Saturday of June, but her real date of birth is 21st April.
-To mark this royal occasion, come and take a nostalgic look with us at some of the beautiful jewels that she reportedly loves the most…
+Queen Elizabeth II’s jewellery is a stunning way to take a nostalgic trip down memory lane and remember some of her finest moments as she celebrates her birthday in June.
+To mark this royal occasion, discover the beautiful jewels that she reportedly loves the most.

 It’s plain to see from her outfits that The Queen is a huge lover of pearl jewellery.
 Her Majesty is especially famous for wearing multiple-strand pearl necklaces.

 However, her most famous double pearls, which she wore on her wedding day, are in fact two separate necklaces.
 They were the Queen Anne and Queen Caroline Necklaces, a wedding gift from her parents.